I.e., E.g., Etc.

-The list of scholarly abbreviations at CMOS 10.42 includes about fifty Latin abbreviations, from ab init. (ab initio, “from the beginning”) to viz. (videlicet, “namely”).
-Many of these are found mainly in older sources but are listed for the benefit of historians and other researchers.
+The list of scholarly abbreviations in CMOS 10.48 includes about fifty that are Latin, from ab init. (ab initio, “from the beginning”) to viz. (videlicet, “namely”).
+Many of these are found primarily in older sources but are included for the benefit of historians and other researchers.

 Others, like etc., remain in common use.
 These include i.e. (id est, “that is”) and e.g. (exempli gratia, “for example”), which are almost as common as etc. But because i.e. and e.g. can both introduce examples, people tend to mix them up.
 Another common mistake is to pair e.g. with etc.